Daily Mail Political Editor Runners and Riders - Guido Fawkes

 - Steve Swinford, Telegraph: Guido cannot recall Dacre ever hiring outside of Derry Street.
 If he does Swinford is an option.
 With Groves he is one of the favourites for the Telegraph pol ed job.
 If Groves goes to the Tel, Swinford could jump to the Mail.
 Paper swap?

-- Matt Chorley, Times Red Box: Formerly the political editor of MailOnline, he was, tapped up for doing a joint online/paper job last time round.
+- Matt Chorley, Times Red Box: Formerly the political editor of MailOnline, he was tapped up for doing a joint online/paper job last time round.
 Would be a return to the mothership.
 Could finally move on from those early starts at his Little Read Box, could he speak for England?

 - Michael Gove, The Times: Rising star of the Lobby.
 Good young scoop-getter.
 Has caught the eye of rivals.
-But does he have a good enough relationship with Downng Street?
+But does he have a good enough relationship with Downing Street?

 Who will speak for England?